ovh/svfs/README.md

 * `profile_cpu`: Golang CPU profiling information will be stored to this file if set.
 * `profile_ram`: Golang RAM profiling information will be stored to this file if set.

+#### Performance options
+* `go_gc`: set garbage collection target percentage.
+A garbage collection is triggered when the heap size exceeds, by this rate, the remaining heap size after the previous collection.
+A lower value triggers frequent GC, which means memory usage will be lower at the cost of higher CPU usage.
+Setting a higher value will let the heap size grow by this percent without collection, reducing GC frequency.
+A Garbage collection is forced if none happened for 2 minutes.
+Note that unused heap memory is not reclaimed after collection, it is returned to the operating system only if it appears unused for 5 minutes.

 ## Limitations

 **Be aware that SVFS doesn't transform object storage to block storage.**